thatrevguy/SCCM_Application/README.md

 Submit issues or pull requests to [GitHub](https://github.secureserver.net/ECM/SCCM_Application)

 ##Release-Notes
 * 0.0.1 Currently has no logic for 'waiting' or 'failed' evaluation states.
-Meaning custom type could hang indefinitely.
+Type can potentially hang indefinitely if package requires interaction or fails during install.